nansencenter/icecastnet-website/_posts/2023-11-04-ESA-Frascati.md

 ## Presenter: Anton Korosov, NERSC

-Title: Super-resolution of sea ice thickness by combining machine learning and physical-based approach
+Title of poster: Super-resolution of sea ice thickness by combining machine learning and physical-based approach

 [Link to the conference](https://eo4society.esa.int/event/essi2023/)